NHSDigital/fhir-structure-diff/README.md

 ## WIP
-Currently supports diff same versions.
+Currently supports diff same versions, but only minimally tested.
 Also possible to use a different Jinja2 template for the output.
 Fetches bases defintions from web, so needs a live connection.

 From the root directory.
 Example usage: